cyril2007/MyStars/README.md

 *   [hpcaitech/Open-Sora](https://github.com/hpcaitech/Open-Sora) - Open-Sora: Democratizing Efficient Video Production for All

-*   [Rytisgit/Anki-StylusDraw](https://github.com/Rytisgit/Anki-StylusDraw) - Draw and write using mouse and stylus with pressure support in Anki

 *   [ankitects/anki-addons](https://github.com/ankitects/anki-addons) - Source code for some Anki add-ons

 *   [ObsidianToAnki/Obsidian\_to\_Anki](https://github.com/ObsidianToAnki/Obsidian_to_Anki) - Script to add flashcards from text/markdown files to Anki